semuconsulting/pyubx2/README.md

 data stream object is thread-safe. `UBXReader` also implements an iterator.

 The `UBXReader` constructor includes an optional `validate` flag which governs behaviour if the stream includes non-UBX data.
 If set to 'False' (the default), it will ignore such data and continue with the next valid UBX message.
-If set to 'True', it will raise a `UBXStreamError`.
+If set to 'True', it will raise a `UBXStreamError`. **NB:** if the `validate` flag is set to 'False', the `UBXReader.read()` function will block until it receives a UBX message.

 Examples: